Stefanuk12/luau-json-tables/README.md

 - These models are not extensive and do not contain all of the impls
 - While it uses JSON as the "middleman", support for other file formats could be added (like binary formats).
+- A proper binding system can be found [here](https://github.com/roblox-rs), this is meant to be more of a lightweight solution.